LLIEPJIOK/calculating-server/README.md

    The server updates this data in the database.

+3. **Log in or register**

+   The server checks the validity of the data.
+If the data is correct, then the server gives you access to perform operations on expressions and record your data in cookie for 1 day to remember that you have registered, otherwise it shows errors.

 3. **Other requests:**

    The server retrieves information from the database and displays it.